 - One for

-role access. - One for
+Adminrole access. - One for

-role access.
+Userrole access.

-for Adimin_Neighbor_API
+AdminController for Adimin_Neighbor_API (Admin Access):

 [Authorize(Policy = "AdminPolicy")] [ApiController] [Route("api/[controller]")] public class AdminController : ControllerBase { [HttpGet("get-admin-data")] public IActionResult GetAdminData() { // Logic for fetching admin-specific data return Ok(new { message = "This is Admin data." }); } }